TienyuZhang/ai301-contribution/README.md

-# Contribution 1: Incorrect spelling for the Mongolian currency name
+# Contribution: Add test coverage for new sugar added

 **Contribution Number:** 1